Monument walk at Hughenden

 Coningsby Disraeli, the nephew of Benjamin and heir to Hughenden Manor, erected these tombstones for his beloved dogs as was the fashion in Victorian times.

-When the path comes to the corner of the park turn right in front of the metal gates.
+When the path comes to the corner of the park turn right through a gap to the right of the metal gates.

 Go through the metal gate on to Coates Lane.
 TAKE CARE HERE AS THIS ROAD CAN BE BUSY.
-Turn left then immediately right through the kissing gate and follow the public footpath.
+Turn left then immediately right through the kissing gate and follow the public footpath uphill towards Downley and Tinkers Wood.

 A coin found in these woods came from the time of King Offa (757-796).
 His wife belonged to the family which descended from Geoffrey De Clyntone on whom Henry I bestowed Hughenden Manor.